 Butler scores 22, helps No. 1 Baylor beat Oklahoma 65-54

 NORMAN, Okla.
+(AP) — Oklahoma seemingly had a chance before Jared Butler snuffed out the Sooners' upset hopes.

-(AP) -- Jared Butler scored 22 points and No. 1 Baylor beat Oklahoma 65-54 on Tuesday night for its Big 12-record 23rd consecutive win.
+The sophomore guard scored 11 of his 22 points during a crucial five-minute stretch in the second half, and No. 1 Baylor beat Oklahoma 65-54 on Tuesday night for its Big 12-record 23rd consecutive win.

+“I get the confidence from Coach and my teammates,” Butler said.
+“When they call my name, it’s my job to make the right play.
+Everybody on our team has a role, and I think I play my role pretty well.”

-The Bears broke a tie with Kansas, which won 22 straight during the 1996-97 season.
+The Bears' win streak broke a tie with Kansas, which claimed 22 straight victories during the 1996-97 season.

+“The amazing part of the streak is we’ve had different players step up each night," Baylor coach Scott Drew said.
+“Nobody can be on for 23 straight nights.”

+Many of the Bears' wins have been close calls, including a 61-57 win over Oklahoma on Jan.
+20. The Bears don't care how the victories look.

 Mark Vital had 10 points and Freddie Gillespie grabbed 10 rebounds for Baylor (24-1, 13-0 Big 12).
 Bears guard MaCio Teague, the team's leading scorer in Big 12 play, sat out for the second straight game with a wrist injury.